 Some of my recent writing, and a few old favourites.
-You can find my most recent articles for the ABC here.

 What does the State Emergency Service do between disasters?

 The State Emergency Service's orange-clad volunteers are a familiar sight during and after storms and natural disasters, but what do they do the rest of the time?

 Zonta volunteers provide cushion of support for breast cancer patients

 An Australian design for a cushion to ease the pain of women who have had mastectomies is now being made by volunteers around the world, including a team in Rockhampton turning out 120 a year.

 I'm one of five authors contributing to horror anthology Grave Warnings.
 My offering is set in the Outback, in the vast, timeless expanses of northwestern New South Wales where human life is just a tiny part of something much bigger and older.